HailinDu/Big-Data-Analyzing-Millions-of-NYC-Parking-Violations/README.md

 ### Updating the Script:
 Under Part_2/bigdata1 folder
-1. create docker-compose.yml - include three containers (python, elasticsearch, kibana) to interact with your container
+1. create docker-compose.yml - include three images/servcies (python, elasticsearch, kibana) to interact with your container
 1. requirements.txt - add elasticsearch
 1. main.py - add 'push_elastic' arugement and pass it to the `call_api function`